Refreshing MIH’s Website

-Once the water was stopped we arranged for clean up crews to attend the flat.
-The last two and a half days have involved visits to see the damage, meet and instruct the various contractors and clean-up crews, submitting the insurance claim, getting a loss adjuster appointed immediately and arranging access to the flats so that the remedial works can be undertaken as soon as possible.
+Once the water was stopped we arranged for clean up crews to attend to the flat.
+The last two and a half days have involved visits to see the damage, meet and instruct the various contractors and clean-up crews, submitting the insurance claim, getting a loss adjuster appointed immediately, and arranging access to the flats so that the remedial works can be undertaken as soon as possible.

-Amidst this whirlwind, and one of the hardest parts of our job is dealing with the occupiers who are having to get their head around being a victim of water ingress and managing their expectations.
+Amidst this whirlwind, and one of the hardest parts of our job is dealing with the occupiers who are having to get their heads around being a victim of water ingress and managing their expectations.

 Nothing can quite prepare anyone for the sight of a torrent of water flooding through your home and ruining your possessions.
-This coupled with the after effects: the repairs that are required, the need to obtain estimates for repair, the possibility of having to move out when works are carried out, arranging your accommodation and realising what is and isn’t covered by insurance is extremely overwhelming.
+This coupled with the after-effects: the repairs that are required, the need to obtain estimates for repair, the possibility of having to move out when works are carried out, arranging your accommodation and realising what is and isn’t covered by insurance is extremely overwhelming.
 Particularly when we have to advise that carpets and curtains aren’t covered under the building insurance and claims will have to be submitted via a contents insurance policy.

-For anyone who has been through this experience, having to deal with losing items of a sentimental value that are often irreplaceable is very difficult.
-This coupled with finding out that everyday items that are damaged through no fault of your own are not covered by the buildings insurance – please refer to my blog on five types of insurance for a generic description of what is included in a building insurance policy – is often the last straw.
+For anyone who has been through this experience, having to deal with losing items of sentimental value that are often irreplaceable is very difficult.
+This coupled with finding out that everyday items that are damaged through no fault of your own are not covered by the building’s insurance – please refer to my blog on five types of insurance for a generic description of what is included in a building insurance policy – is often the last straw.

 This is particularly difficult to accept when contents insurance hasn’t been taken out and at MIH and without trying to preach we always advise Owners, Lessees and Tenants alike that they should take out contents cover.

 Although you may be confident that you will never need it, you never know when water ingress can occur.
-In any event you cannot rely on the owner of the flat above or for that matter the management company, if the leak is from a communal installation to replace these as there is no legal obligation to do so.
+In any event, you cannot rely on the owner of the flat above or for that matter the management company, if the leak is from a communal installation to replace these as there is no legal obligation to do so.